Dungyichao/STM32F4-LCD_ST7735s/README.md

 * 4. Chip un-select (CS): Make CS pin high.

 ### 5.2 &nbsp; Sending data (color)
+Let's make the uper left corner of the LCD become green.
+In the following sending command as well as sending data, we all communicate via SPI.
+Remember that before sending data, we need to set the RS (Data or command) pin high.
+We set the RS pin low before sending command.

+* 1. Chip Select (CS): Make CS pin low.
+* 2. Memory to Display Address Mapping:
+	* Send command to perform Column address set
+	* Send data: X_start (first 8 bit start from the most significant bit)
+	* Send data: X_start (rest of the bit)
+	* Send data: X_end (first 8 bit start from the most significant bit)
+	* Send data: X_end (rest of the bit)
+	* Send command to perform Row address set
+	* Send data: Y_start (first 8 bit start from the most significant bit)
+	* Send data: Y_start (rest of the bit)
+	* Send data: Y_end (first 8 bit start from the most significant bit)
+	* Send data: Y_end (rest of the bit)
+	* Send command to perform writting to RAM
+* 3. Send the color data (16-bit data for each color)
+	* Send data: color (first 8 bit start from the most significant bit)
+	* Send data: color (rest of the bit)
+* 4. Chip un-select (CS): Make CS pin high.

 # 6. Reference <br />